biopython/biopython-wheels/README.rst

 - https://github.com/pypa/cibuildwheel

-This reposiotry originally used the ``multibuild`` system developed by Matthew Brett and the MacPython project, running on TravisCI and AppVeyor.
+This repository originally used the ``multibuild`` system developed by Matthew Brett and the MacPython project, running on TravisCI and AppVeyor.